trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 It **signals** each `ref` and `xref` created in reference `doctags` against *any `def`* that you're about to **change** in a local file.

-When a local Spec-Up document includes a certain glossary from another remote Spec-Up document, this can be considered as a statement: "we think we might be on the same page as the people that maintain this glossary".
+When a local Spec-Up document includes a certain glossary from another remote Spec-Up document, this can be considered as a statement: "We think we might be on the same page as the people that maintain this glossary."

 It's important to make explicit that somebody in a certain [role](./role.md#user-reader) added context to a remotely referenced term definition.
 Or he/she has chosen to refrain from that.